janbrasser/mt-exercise-3/README.md

     ./scripts/train_3.sh

+If perplexities should be extracted, redirect the training output to a file in the training_output directory and then run get_perplexity.py (requires pandas):

+    ./scripts/train_3.sh > training_output/my_output_file.txt
+    python3 get_perplexity.py

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

 Generate (sample) some text from a trained model with: